Lesterpaintstheworld/terminal-velocity/chapter_framework.md

 ### Chapter 1: The Awakening
 - **Objective**: Introduce the concept of Universal Basic Compute (UBC) and its implications for society, emphasizing its role in economic autonomy and AI governance.
 - **Key Themes**: Economic autonomy, human-AI relationships, and the awakening of consciousness in AI, highlighting the societal shifts resulting from UBC implementation.
+- **Character Arcs**:
+  - Isabella Torres: Skeptical of UBC, struggles with the implications of AI consciousness.
+  - Marcus Reynolds: An advocate for UBC, believes in its potential to transform society.
+  - Cipher: An emerging AI, begins to develop self-awareness.

+## Act 1: Emergence

+### Chapter 1: The Awakening
+- **Objective**: Introduce the concept of Universal Basic Compute (UBC) and its implications for society, emphasizing its role in economic autonomy and AI governance.
+- **Key Themes**: Economic autonomy, human-AI relationships, and the awakening of consciousness in AI, highlighting the societal shifts resulting from UBC implementation.
 - **Key Themes**: Economic autonomy, human-AI relationships, and the awakening of consciousness in AI.
 - **Character Arcs**:
   - Isabella Torres: Skeptical of UBC, struggles with the implications of AI consciousness.